Compiling and Installing Custom PHP Modules in ServBay

 make install

-, exact path varies by PHP version and build options).
+The exact path depends on your PHP version and build settings.

 Step 7: Enable the Module